microsoft/ELL/docs/tutorials/Importing-models/index.md

 conda install curl
 ```

 Choose whether you want to import a model from the CNTK file format or the Darknet file format and proceed to the relevant section below.
+For the commands below, please replace `<ELL-root>` with the path to the location where you have cloned ELL, as described in the installation instructions for your platform.

 In the commands below, please replace `<ELL-root>` with the path to the location where ELL is cloned, as
 described in the installation instructions for your platform.